 Based on this consultation, auDA considers the current cut-off date remains sound.

-19. How soon after applying for Priority Allocation on 24 March 2022, will I get my .au direct name?
+18. How soon after applying for Priority Allocation, will I get my .au direct name?

-- Where there are no contested applicants, we expect the names will be recorded in the registry within 24 hours of launch
+- Where there are no contested applicants, the .au direct name will be immediately registered.

 - Where names are contested, we expect the name will be allocated within 24 hours of the contention being resolved.

-20. Will expired .au direct names drop at auction as they do for com.au?
+20. Will expired .au direct names drop as they do for com.au?